MJLee25/LEZ-spatial-did-korea/README.md

     - `g`: First LEZ adoption year for each si-gun-gu (`2017`, `2018`, or `2020`); never-treated units are coded as `Inf` in the preprocessing data.
     - `g_cs`: First-treatment-year variable used for the *Callaway–Sant'Anna group-time DID analysis*.
 It corresponds to `g`, with never-treated units recoded to `0`.
     - `did`: Time-varying LEZ treatment indicator.
 Equals 0 before a unit's first treatment year and 1 from the treatment year onward; it remains 0 for never-treated units.
-    - `w_did`: Spatially lagged LEZ treatment indicator generated within `5_Spatial Staggered DID.R` script for each spatial-weight matrix.
+    - `w_did`: Spatially lagged LEZ exposure variable generated within `5_Spatial Staggered DID.R` script for each spatial-weight matrix.
 The baseline specification uses a row-standardized five-nearest-neighbor matrix (kNN, k = 5).

 The final analysis sample consists of 247 si-gun-gu units observed annually from 2014 to 2024, excluding Ongjin-gun and Ulleung-gun.
 The analysis scripts require two input files: